 NSW greenhouse gas emissions and trends

-Stationary Energy: 70 million tonnes (49% of total emissions)
+Stationary Energy – 66 million tonnes (50% of total emissions)

-Nearly half of all NSW emissions in 2012/2013 were from the stationary energy sector, primarily from public electricity production.
-Emissions in the sector grew steadily from 1990 to 2008.
-However since 2009 emissions in the stationary energy sector have decreased by 10.6 million tonnes as a result of reduced demand due to the global financial crisis, energy efficiency improvements and from increased electricity generation from lower emissions sources such as renewable energy and gas powered generation.
+Half of all NSW emissions in 2017 were from the stationary energy sector, primarily from public electricity production.
+Emissions in the sector grew steadily from 1990 to 2008, but since 2008 have decreased due to reduced energy demand during the global financial crisis, increased energy efficiency and more electricity generation from renewable energy sources.

 Burning fossil fuels accounts for over 99% of emissions in the sector.
-Coal combustion alone produces 52 million tonnes of emissions annually or nearly 37% of all NSW greenhouse gas emissions.
+Coal combustion alone produces 51.3 million tonnes of emissions annually or 39% of all NSW greenhouse gas emissions.

 Transport emissions are currently the second largest component of NSW greenhouse gas emissions.

-The major source of transport emissions is road transport which accounts for 86% of all NSW transport emissions.
-This reflects the importance of motor vehicles for both passenger and freight transport within the state.
+The major source of transport emissions is road transport which accounts for 85% of all NSW transport emissions.
+This reflects the importance of motor vehicles for passenger, light commercial and freight transport within the state.

-Fugitive emissions 15 million tonnes (11% of total emissions)
+Fugitive emissions from fuels – 14 million tonnes (11% of total emissions)

-The fugitive emissions sector includes emissions from coal mining and oil & gas recovery, transport and storage.
-Fugitive emissions in NSW are dominated by emissions from coal mining (96% of all fugitive emissions).
+The fugitive emissions from fuels sector includes emissions from coal mining and oil and gas recovery, transport and storage.
+Fugitive emissions in NSW are dominated by emissions from coal mining (90% of all fugitive emissions).

 Fugitive emissions grew during the mining boom but have fallen since 2007.

-Industrial processes: 12 million tonnes (8% of total emissions)
+Industrial processes and product use – 13 million tonnes (10% of total emissions)

-Emissions in the industrial processes category include a variety of primarily chemical processes involved in industrial production.
-The sector covers a wide range of activities including: iron and steel production; production of cement clinker; lime production; limestone and dolomite use; chemical manufacturing and aluminium production.
+Emissions in the industrial processes and product use category include a variety of primarily chemical processes involved in industrial production.
+The sector covers a wide range of activities including: iron and steel production; production of cement; lime production; limestone and dolomite use; chemical manufacturing and aluminium production.

-Agriculture: 19 million tonnes (13% of total emissions)
+Agriculture – 19 million tonnes (15% of total emissions)

 The primary source of agricultural emissions is methane produced as cows and sheep digest their food, known as enteric fermentation.
-These emissions account for 73% of all NSW agricultural emissions (14 Mt).
+These emissions accounted for 71% of all NSW agricultural emissions (14 Mt).

-Emissions from agriculture have fallen by 26% since 1990.
-Agricultural emissions declined by 3% per annum from 2000 to 2009 as a result of decreased production associated with the Millennium drought which affected much of the state.
-For example sheep numbers fell by over 40% from 2000 to 2010.
+Agricultural emissions decreased by 3% per annum from 2000 to 2009 as a result of decreased production associated with the Millennium drought which affected much of the state.
+For example, sheep numbers fell by over 40% from 2000 to 2010.
 Since 2010 sheep numbers have increased to be about 17% by 2017.

-Waste: 4 million tonnes (3% of total emissions)
+Waste – 3 million tonnes (2% of total emissions)

 Emissions from land clearing have fallen dramatically since 1990.
-In 1990 over 15 million tonnes of greenhouse gases were emitted because of land clearing.
+In 1990 26.5 million tonnes of greenhouse gases were emitted because of land clearing.
 Since then changes to the management of land clearing have reduced land clearing emissions.